ENTALCLINICLONDON

 During osseointegration, bone cells migrate to the implant surface and begin forming new bone tissue that grows directly onto the titanium.
 This process typically occurs over several months, during which the implant becomes firmly anchored within the jawbone.
 The resulting bond is so strong that the implant essentially becomes part of the jaw structure.

-The discovery of osseointegration revolutionised dentistry by providing a method for replacing tooth roots, not just crowns.
-This foundation allows implants to function like natural teeth, distributing chewing forces directly into the jawbone and maintaining bone density.
-Without this unique property of titanium, modern implant dentistry would not exist in its current highly successful form.
+The discovery of osseointegration significantly advanced implant dentistry by providing a method for replacing tooth roots, not just crowns.
+This foundation allows implants to function in a way that is similar to natural teeth, helping distribute chewing forces into the jawbone and supporting bone density.
+This property of titanium has played a central role in the development of modern implant dentistry.

 Take a Tour of Our Clinic